huggingface/dataset-viewer/docs/source/quick_start.md

 The `/rows` endpoint returns a JSON list of a slice of rows of a dataset at any given location (offset).
 It also returns the types of data features ("columns" data types).
-You should specify the dataset name, configuration name (you can find out the configuration name from the `/splits` endpoint), the split name and the offset and length of the slice you'd like to download:
+You should specify the dataset name, subset name (you can find out the subset name from the `/splits` endpoint), the split name and the offset and length of the slice you'd like to download:

 <inferencesnippet>
 <python>